 Which endian is used to convert bytes to numbers is very important and every file in 010 Editor has an endian setting.
 LIT will appear in the Status Bar when the current file is in little-endian mode, and BIG will appear in bigendian mode.
 Also, when in big-endian mode the Toggle Endian button in the Tool Bar will be highlighted.
 Most tools and the Inspector use this endian setting.
 To change the default endian used for files, use the 'View > Endian' menu.
-010 Editor can be configured to automatically set the endian based on the file extension (see Working with File Interfaces).
+010 Editor can be configured to automatically set the endian based on the file extension (see Using Edit As).

-Related Topics: Introduction to Number Systems Status Bar Using Tool Bars Working with File Interfaces
+Related Topics: Introduction to Number Systems Status Bar Using Edit As Using Tool Bars